DrUm78/picoarch/README.md

 ## Building

-The frontend can currently be built for the TrimUI Model S and Linux (useful for testing and debugging).
+The frontend can currently be built for the TrimUI Model S, FunKey S, and Linux (useful for testing and debugging).

 First, fetch the repo with submodules: